 The theory’s central ideas have had an enormous impact on the field of psychology.
 The Gestalt theory is universal in terms of human experience.
 It is widely being incorporated to improve user experience and design.
 It is being used to fine-tune the models to have a significant impact on the viewers.
 The theory insists on the use of productive thinking and forming insights.

-The primary motive of Gestalt theory is personal growth, so, when a patient and therapist involve in Gestalt Therapy, they interact with each other with having preconceived notions of different hierarchies.
+The primary motive is personal growth, so, when a patient and therapist involve in Gestalt Therapy, they interact with each other with having preconceived notions of different hierarchies.
 They interact as two individuals who have a common goal.

-So, as discussed above, the Gestalt Theory is applicable in so many things.
+So, as discussed above, the theory is applicable in so many things.
 It can simplify your business decisions or can alleviate your designing processes.
 It can also streamline your approaches to different things that you do in your daily lives.

-How important do you consider Gestalt Theory in simplifying your daily lives?
+How important do you consider the theory in simplifying your daily lives?
 Have you been using Gestalt Principles in your organization or personal lives?
 Share your experiences with us in the comments below.